araobp/unity-excavator/README.md

 TODO: Autonoumous driving is to be supported soon.

+## Working with point cloud

+It is possible to replace the virtual terrain with real terrain by importing poing cloud data.

+I use [CloudCompare](https://www.danielgm.net/cc/) to convert LAS poing cloud data to FBX, then use Unity's Raycast API to convert FBX mesh to Terrain.

 ## The reason why I open this project

 I am migrating from Unity to Unreal Engine for some reasons, but I continue using Unity on weekend works as my hobby.
 Unity and C#/VisualStudio are greate tools for creating 3D mobile apps.